Unity-Technologies/datasetinsights/tf-dataflow/README.md

 ./dataflow-run.sh -e real -p "gs://projects/<unity project id - GUID>/run_executions/urn:run_definitions:<alnum string>/urn:run_executions:<alnum string>" -g <your google project id>
 ```

 This will bundle the DataFlow job and run it on GCP.
+This job assumes that it can parallelize on app-params to increase throughput. **Performance will be poor if all of your data is in a single app param**.
 Once it's complete, you should be able to move onto the next step of training the actual model.
 When you run the above command, a bunch of things will be printed to console and it'll continue tailing on your terminal.
 However, you can cancel out of this at any time and it'll continue running on GCP.

 #### (Optional) Convert real world data to Tensorflow format